 - 30-Minute Soup Recipe.
 Just like my recipes for Instant Pot Tomato Soup and Instant Pot French Onion Soup, this recipe for Instant Pot Broccoli Cheese Soup is ready from start to finish in under 30 minutes.

 Notes On Ingredients

 - Broccoli: While you can substitute fresh broccoli florets for frozen broccoli florets, I much prefer the taste and texture when using fresh, not frozen broccoli.
-When chopping the head of broccoli, it is best to remove most of the stem from the broccoli, only leaving the florets.
-Shred the stem and add it to fried rice or the filling for vegetable eggrolls.

 - Carrots: The carrots will add a nice color and slight sweetness to this rich soup.
 You can use finely grated or minced carrots, whichever you prefer.
 If mincing the carrots, just be sure to finely, finely dice them so that they cook in the same amount of time as the broccoli.